 How Can a Lawn Care Pro Help?

-Fertilizers can harm pets if chosen, stored, and applied incorrectly.
-A lawn care pro can help you pick the safest option, ensure proper application, and provide the recommended waiting time before your dog is allowed back into the fertilized space.
+Fertilizer is bad for dogs and other pets if you choose, store, or apply it incorrectly.
+A lawn care pro can help you select the safest option, ensure proper application, and provide the recommended waiting time before your dog is allowed back into the fertilized space.

-Most lawn care pros use their fertilizers, so you won’t need to store yours and worry about Fido getting in the garage and turning it into lunch.
-Find a lawn care company with LawnStarter, put your fertilizer worries to rest, and enjoy your pet-safe lawn!
+Most lawn care pros use their own fertilizers, so you won’t need to store yours and worry about Fido getting in the garage and turning it into lunch.
+Find a local lawn care company with LawnStarter, put your fertilizer worries to rest, and enjoy your pet-safe lawn.